acalvarez86/Family-Blog/Blog_Page/our-first-mid-term-rental.md

 5. **Maintain Your Property:** Ensure your property is well-maintained and meets all safety standards.
 Regular cleaning and prompt maintenance are crucial for attracting and retaining tenants.

 Last point is essential.
 If you do not have a cleaning team and/or you are thinking of taking care of turning over the property by yourself, make sure everything is spot clean and ready for the next tenant.

+[This](https://www.furnishedfinder.com/property/460137_1) is how our property looks like in Furnished finder using the same pictures we used for our Airbnb.

 ### How we Calculate the Rate